Perspective | Ron Rivera’s Washington blueprint needs a bolder vision than Carolina 2.0

 The consistency of Rivera’s professional approach allows him to be a gifted motivator who inspires fight in his players.
 But his teams also crumble the same.
 Reliable Ron needs some new wrinkles this time around.

-Recent NFL history is full of head coaches who did their best work at their second jobs.
+Recent NFL history is full of coaches who did their best work at their second jobs.
 Consider this batch of Super Bowl winners from the past quarter-century: Mike Shanahan, Dick Vermeil, Jon Gruden, Bill Belichick, Tony Dungy, Tom Coughlin, Gary Kubiak, Andy Reid, Bruce Arians.
 Several of them were chased out of their first jobs.
 All of them enjoyed career-defining success at NFL stop No. 2.

 There are uninspired retreads, and there are brilliant revisionists.
 It’s hard to know which you are getting.
 The recycled flops are more abundant than the slow-developing geniuses.